The Penticton & Area Access Society (formerly the Penticton & Area Women's Centre offers its services free on such topics as Tenant's Rights;

 When a tenant wishes to relocate and sell the ownership of his manufactured home, there are certain things to be aware of.
 The

 Manufactured Home Park Tenancy Act and Regulations provide for the Assignment of a Tenancy Agreement.
 There is now a section in the current

 Contract of Purchase and Sale of a Manufactured Home on a Rental Pad form that deals with

-on a Rental Pad, as it relates to form RTB-10.
+that.
 Along with the completion of the

 Contract of Purchase and Sale, a Request for Consent to Assign a Manufactured Home Site Tenancy Agreement form